Tax and benefits for carers

 Northern Ireland

 This page refers to the rules that apply in England, Wales and Scotland.
 There is an equivalent benefit in Northern Ireland, with similar rules and claim form.
-You can find more information on the nidirect website.
+You can find more information from nidirect.

 Carers UK